nodesman/essential-education/books/strategic_actions/outline.md

 *   Distinguishing effective strategy from manipulation or harm.
 *   The long-term costs of unethical strategies.
 *   (Link to Harmful People book: Recognizing unethical strategies)
+*   The Strategic Risk of Internalizing "Idealism": How accepting labels like "naive" increases vulnerability to long-term harm.
+(Potential for timeline visualization).
+*   Principled Effectiveness: Why ethical approaches can be the most pragmatic long-term.
+*   Countering manipulative claims of "idealism" vs. "pragmatism": Recognizing the attack and defending principled action as strategically sound.

 ## Conclusion
 *   Integrating strategic thinking into daily life.
 *   The ongoing nature of strategy.
+*   The strategic advantage of integrity.